LisaKarto/Portfolio-SEM3/Projects/Parkings-portfolio.md

   For this retrospective excercise Mediaan (POs) gave us a board with various types of blanks to fill in below statements.
 This proved to be challenging as the statements really made you think in certain directions.
 An example statement would be "The sharks that could bite us".
 This enforced us to really think about what kind of challenges we could come to face, which we otherwise would have maybe overlooked during a retrospective.

 ### My experiences with Agile and scrum during this project
+Here I'd like to lay the focus back a little bit on me, as this is my portfolio and so far what I've written about our workflow has been very teambased or generic.
+And that generic,team based information doesn't really make much clear about what I've learnt and have experienced personally.
+So in order to make my experiences clear I've written some of my experiences and things I've learnt from them below.

 #### **My time as scrummaster**

 I find that as scrummaster my team seemed to be asking me a lot more questions.
 And the questions I was being asked were more decision based than technical.
-I also find that Daily stand-ups and stand-downs aren't as nervewrecking to do as I thought but this may also be because I have a very nice team with good morale.
-We usually have good laughs as I look them all in the eyes and ask them if they need anything.
-I dont know why they think that is funny, but they do.
+As to when I am a fellow developer I am approached with more technical question.
+I also find that Daily stand-ups and stand-downs aren't as nervewrecking to do as I thought it would be.
+I was lucky to have been in a team with good morale, We usually had good laughs as I look them all in the eyes and ask them if they needed anything for during their workdays.
+I'm not sure why it was funny as I think it's a necessary question to ask according to Agile's value number one that prompts teams to value their people.
+But it made them laugh which raised morale so that's good.

-During this time I also had to lead a scrum review.
-This means, setting up a powerpoint and To do this it is important you prepare yourself well as you don't want to have any slip ups in front of your customers.
+During my time as scrum master I also had to lead a scrum review.
+This means, setting up a powerpoint and present previous sprint to the stakeholders.
+To do this it is important you prepare yourself well as you don't want to have any slip ups in front of your stakeholders.
 As much as I had tried to prepare myself I wasn't quite prepared for just how bad my laptop would handle the application, I usually develop on my PC and it has a lot more power than my laptop.
 So I did have a bit of a panick realizing that my laptop wasn't taking it well during the review.
- However do not forget that when something like that happens you do still have your team to back you up.
+However in moments like these it is important to not forget that when a situation like that occurs you do still have your team to back you up.
 And fortunately I had a very nice team for this course who backed me up during my struggles by taking over the presentation to their laptop so I could present without laptop performance issues.
+Over all I found my time as scrum master to be informative and positive.

 **Feedback I received/What I've learnt while leading a scrum review:**